felixheck/laabr/docs/api.md

 - **handleUncaught**: `boolean`<br/>
 Optional.
 Default: `false`<br/>
 If uncaught exception should be logged.
 Overrides the default behavior of [`Event: 'uncaughtException'` ⇗](https://nodejs.org/api/process.html#process_event_uncaughtexception) but exits the process.
+> **Hint**: If enabled it's possible that errors thrown during the processing of the plugin and its underlying plugins get hidden, e.g. in `options.preformatter`/`options.postformatter`.
+So if the process exits without any reason, disable this option for debugging.

 - **stream**: `Writable`<br/>
 Optional.
 Default: `process.stdout`<br/>